Shihab Ghanem: Personal life

 Ghanem's paternal grandfather Abduh Ghanem (1889–56) was a legislative council member and president of the Arab Reform Club in Tawahi, Aden.
 His maternal grandfather advocate and novelist Mohammed Ali Lokman (1898–1966) was a renaissance figure in Aden and established the first Arabic and first English independent newspapers there.
 His father is Arab poet Muhammad Abduh Ghanem (1912–1994).
-He published 20 books.

 Ghanem lives in Dubai, UAE and has three children.